ekrunch/ubiquiti_unifi_configs/Products/USG/README.md

 ## USG Samples

-For USG, the JSON files are placed in the site data directory of the controller.
+For the USG, the JSON files are placed in the site data directory of the controller.
 On the Unifi Cloud Key controller, the directory is usually **/usr/lib/unifi/data/sites/default**

 The file must always be called **config.gateway.json** and there is only one file allowed.
 Multiple JSON files have to be combined in order to use more than one configuration snippet.
 There is a "combined" sample in the repository that covers what it could look like with multiple services edited.